 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24-hour emergency number.

 Emergency phone numbers

-There is no national emergency number in Mozambique.
-For criminal issues, contact the local police.
 Always get a police report when reporting a crime.

-For complaints about tourism services or products, contact your service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

 Consular Services Charter for what the Australian Government can and can't do to help you overseas.